andrew/ultimate-awesome/README.md

 - [awesome-reth](https://github.com/jmcph4/awesome-reth) - A list of awesome Reth-related resources.
 - [Awesome-Vision-Pro](https://github.com/jtmuller5/Awesome-Vision-Pro) - Collection of apps, developer resources, communities, and articles related to the Apple Vision Pro.
 - [awesome-metamask-snaps](https://github.com/piotr-roslaniec/awesome-metamask-snaps) - A curated list of awesome MetaMask Snaps related resources.
+- [awesome-prismic](https://github.com/prismicio/awesome-prismic) - A curated list of awesome things related to Prismic.
 - [awesome-frontend-interview-resources](https://github.com/rajat-mehra05/awesome-frontend-interview-resources) - Here is a list of some frontend interview questions which I have collected based on what people shared from their interview experience.
 - [awesome-ibmcloud](https://github.com/victorshinya/awesome-ibmcloud) - A curated list of awesome IBM Cloud SDKs, open source repositories, tools, blogs and other resources.
 - [Awesome-ML-Model-Governance](https://github.com/visenger/Awesome-ML-Model-Governance) - This repository provides a curated list of references about Machine Learning Model Governance, Ethics, and Responsible AI.